i6 Services: FAQ

 Q. "I don't know whether my CIMS account was set up correctly/is working properly.
 How can I check?"

-A. We have a flowchart outlining steps you should take to check your account located here.
-Please follow the steps as shown, and do not contact our help desk directly.
+A. We have a flowchart outlining steps to ensure your account is functioning properly.
+Please follow the steps as shown.

 The most common problems are:

-2. you had an account from a previous semester (in which case you do NOT get an account activation email) and have forgotten the credentials: see "I forgot my password..." below
+- You had an account from a previous semester (in which case you do NOT get an account activation email) and have forgotten the credentials: see "I forgot my password..."

-3. you are trying to connect to the CIMS servers using Cyberduck, Fetch, or some other SFTP client and are not succeeding: test with a simple SSH client such as Terminal (Mac, Linux) or PuTTY (Windows) first; see the flowchart linked above or your instructor if you're unsure how this works
+- You are trying to connect to the CIMS servers using FileZilla, Cyberduck or some other SFTP client and are not succeeding: Test with a simple SSH client such as Terminal or Command line first.
+See the flowchart linked above or your instructor if you're unsure how this works.

 Q. "I forgot my password, what do I do?"